bbrister/SIFT3D/README.md

 - libsift3d.so - Extract and match SIFT3D features
 - libimutil.so - Utility library for image processing, regression and linear algebra.

+In addition, if Matlab is detected on your system, the following Matlab functions are created:
+- detectSift3D.m - Detect SIFT3D keypoints from a 3-dimensional array.

-See /examples for sample programs using the C API.
+See /examples for sample programs using the C and Matlab APIs.

 ## Dependencies